w̕ mán̕ kʷ uʔ ʔə́y̕ ʔaʔ ti nəsk̕ʷənnúŋə!

 The Story Behind Peninsula Behavioral Health

-Peninsula Behavioral Health started small but is now recognized as Clallam County’s primary resource for behavioral health and substance use counseling.
+Peninsula Behavioral Health started small but is now recognized as Clallam County’s primary resource for behavioral health and co-occurring substance use disorder counseling.
 Last year our staff of 130+ provided care to over 3,000 of our local neighbors including almost 900 children.

 Although we have always existed as a private, nonprofit community mental health center, Peninsula Behavioral Health has gone through several name changes to reflect both the expansion of our mission and a more sophisticated public perception of our role within the community.
 In 1975, the organization’s name was Peninsula Counseling Center, and in 1991 it was renamed Peninsula Community Mental Health Center.
 In 2012 we became Peninsula Behavioral Health.

 PBH is primarily funded through a combination of State and Federal dollars and depends on the generous support of individuals and community partners to bridge the gaps for underinsured patients.

 1971 – Dr. Norm Peterson founded the agency in a building on Albert Street with seven fulltime employees and a budget of $100,000.
 It was a discrete and safe place to provide mental health and developmental disability treatment to our rural community.